akhmadshin/next-optimistic-router/README.md

 }
 ```
 If you have middleware file with NextResponse.rewrite calls for some routes, you won't see changes in link behaviour when
 navigating to those routes.
-To fix it, you need to duplicate rewrite logic from middleware in pathnameModifier function.
+To fix it, you need to duplicate rewrite logic from middleware in pathModifier function.
 Let's consider you have middleware file like this

 ```ts